CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/02-interact.md

 # Basics of Smart Contract Interactions

-As mentioned before smart contracts are executable codes.
+As mentioned before, smart contracts are executable codes.
 In the next lessons, we will learn how to write one.
-Until then best to use already written to keep things simple.
+Until then, it's best to use what's already written to keep things simple.
-We will dive in to two options to deploy and interact with contracts: `wasmd` and `CosmJS`
+We will dive into two options for deploying and interacting with contracts: `wasmd` and `CosmJS`

 ## Where to find smart contracts?